NtAllocateVirtualMemory function (ntifs.h)

 __kernel_entry NTSYSCALLAPI NTSTATUS NtAllocateVirtualMemory( HANDLE ProcessHandle, PVOID *BaseAddress, ULONG_PTR ZeroBits, PSIZE_T RegionSize, ULONG AllocationType, ULONG Protect );

-A bitmask containing flags that specify the type of allocation to be performed.
-The following table describes these flags.
+[in] A bitmask containing flags that specify the type of allocation to be performed for the specified region of pages.
+The following table describes the most common flags.
+See VirtualAlloc for a full list of possible flags and descriptions.

 |PAGE_NOACCESS||No access to the committed region of pages is allowed.
 An attempt to read, write, or execute the committed region results in an access violation exception, called a general protection (GP) fault.|